 We believe that keeping children safe is everyone’s business.

-The Designated Senior Person (DSP) for Child Protection at St Barnabas Primary School is Sharon Ruparelia (Head of Pastoral Care).
+The Designated Safeguarding Lead (DSL) at St Barnabas Primary School is Sharon Ruparelia (Head of Pastoral Care).

 - Karen Eagling (Acting Headteacher),

 - Joanne Robinson (Year 5&6 teacher).